hao-peng/EigenGPandOthersTest/readme.txt

 test file for sinc data
 Each input data point is a D dimesion historcal targets The prediction value is next target.

+testSincCF.m:
+test file for sinc data using curve fitting
+Each input data point is a the time
+The prediction value is target value at that time.

+testGP.m:
+test file for samples drawn from a non-stationary GP process.